-A decanter centrifuge is useful in that it separates solids and liquids, and has become an essential component of water waste facilities and the chemical, oil and gas drilling, manufacturing and food processing industries, as well as the hemp manufacturing industry.
+A decanter centrifuge is useful in that it separates solids and liquids, and has become an essential component of water waste facilities and the chemical, oil and gas drilling, manufacturing, dredging industry, and food processing industries, as well as the hemp manufacturing industry.
 Moreover, without a centrifuge, many of these companies would become so inefficient they could not function.

 For example, if you fill a glass with a mixture of mud and water, over time the weight of the mud will cause it to settle down at the base of the glass.
 With the mud congealed at the bottom, the water will be forced upwards, creating a clear separation between the two.